OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 ## Changelog

+### 0.4.4

+* Fixed the previous patch throwing errors (I must have tested the wrong file, sorry about that)
+* Changed the get default spawn point logic to using the original spawn location on failure to find the custom spawn point.
+* Changed the internal return type of getting the custom maximum players (might have been causing issues?)
+* Note: Trying to fix compatibility issues with Valheim_PvP_Tweaks, there might be a few more patches coming.

 ### 0.4.3

 * Fix for last player hit not resetting after death so an aoe death would count as a pvp death